 - 1. Select the Time Setup option from the left-side of the User Settings page to open a related window on the right-side of the page. - 2.
 Enter Time and Date parameters and press Apply.
-Press Cancel to discard changes. - Time enter the hour (24-hour clock), minutes (up to 60), and seconds (up to 60). - Date select values from the drop-down menus beside Day, Month, and Year. - 3.
+Press Cancel to discard changes.
+Please note that Time and Date cannot be set via this menu if NTP is enabled (see Enabling NTP, on page 3.2.166). - Time enter the hour (24-hour clock), minutes (up to 60), and seconds (up to 60). - Date select values from the drop-down menus beside Day, Month, and Year. - 3.
 Enter the following location parameters and press Apply.
 Press Cancel to discard changes: - Timezone automatically set based on Region, Country and Zone selections. - Region select the appropriate region from the drop-down menu. - Country select the appropriate country from the drop-down menu. - Zone select the appropriate zone from the drop-down menu.